SaaStr is Now 10 Years Old!

 If you don’t have two of those, you really don’t know what’s happening.
 It’s not that that person is so amazing or such a magician.
 You have to create a repeatable process if you’re going to scale up the sales team.
 Whatever you do, hire two.

-They’re not that expensive.
+And sales reps — they’re not that expensive.
+At least the good ones aren’t.
 There’s a lot of angst when you don’t have a lot of money for hiring sales reps.
 Don’t forget about two things, you don’t get your bonus unless you close revenue — and salary vests.
 Whatever that [on-target] salary is, you only have to pay half of it if they don’t earn their bonus, and you only have to pay a 12th of it a month.
 Reps are not expensive if they perform.

-In fact, if the close almost anything, they’re accretive, they make you money.
+In fact, if sales reps close almost anything, they’re accretive, they make you money.
 Whatever you do, don’t hire one, hire two.
 It’s my number one tip in the early days.

 Then, let’s step back, it’s you, you’ve got two reps performing, maybe a third that’s doing OK.
 You’re getting a little bit of traction, you’ve got to half million in revenue, a million in revenue, and you’re ready to bring in a VP of Sales.
 If you haven’t made this hire before, and most of you haven’t, let me tell you probably the most important thing to understand.